Pete Reading

 Peter John Reading (born 10 April 1948) is a former motorcycle speedway rider from England.

 Biography

 Reading, born in Retford, Nottinghamshire, was a member of the Leicester Cubs in early 1968 before he began his British leagues career riding for Middlesbrough Teessiders during the 1968 British League Division Two season season.

 Reading became a Middlesbrough club legend because he spent 12 consecutive seasons with the club, earning a testimonial in 1977.

 Reading steadily improved his average from 1968 through to 7.73 during the 1974 British League Division Two season, when the team were known as the Teesside Tigers.

-His last season was the 1980 National League season.
+Reading's last season was the 1980 National League season.